 - Property hunter: Home Select

-- Area: Vincennes, town center neighborhood
+- Area: Vincennes, town centre neighbourhood

-- Property type: 4-bedroom, top floor, 1990s residence
+- Property type: 4-room, top floor, 1990s residence

 - Budget: 800,000 euros